Cancer that has spread to the lungs can cause symptoms, such as breathlessness. Radiotherapy can help to relieve these symptoms.

 - feeling tired

-- your skin may go red in the treatment area if you have external radiotherapy
+- skin redness in the treatment area if you have external radiotherapy

-- feeling sick because the lungs are quite close to the stomach – you can have anti sickness medicines (anti emetics) and it may help to take them 20 minutes before your treatment
+- feeling sick because the lungs are quite close to the stomach – you can have anti sickness medicines (anti emetics).
+It may help to take them 20 minutes before your treatment